 2. A thick cloud of white smoke

 Red alert 🚨 This is the danger zone.
-Water or coolant can cause white smoke from a diesel as well.
+Water or coolant can cause white smoke from diesel as well.
 This is a symptom of a bad problem.
-You are getting coolant or water in the combustion chamber and If you know anything about compressing water you know this is no going to end well.
+You are getting coolant or water in the combustion chamber, and If you know anything about compressing water, you know this is no going to end well.
 Spoiler - water does not compress.
-So, if you have this problem be careful running it for any period of time.
-Once you are sure its water stop and fix it.
+So, if you have this problem, be careful running it for any period of time.
+Once you are sure it’s water or coolant, stop and fix it.

-This will be a steady stream a smoke after starting up.
-Usually you will see the smoke will be a “thick” smoke (Like in the gif at the top of the page).
+This will be a steady stream of smoke after starting up.
+Usually, you will see the smoke will be a “thick” smoke (Like in the gif at the top of the page).
 It will also be noted by a sweet 🍫 smell.
 Some likely causes include,

 - Blown head gasket